shbatm/MMM-RTSPStream/README.md

 apt-get install omxplayer
 ```

-Second, ensure `ffmpeg` is installed.
+Second, if the MM² server is on a different machine than the screen you are using to view it: `ffmpeg` should be installed.
 For Raspberry Pi running Raspbian Jessie a precompiled package can be installed from the following location: (*[source](https://github.com/ccrisan/motioneye/wiki/Install-On-Raspbian)*)
 ```shell
 wget https://github.com/ccrisan/motioneye/wiki/precompiled/ffmpeg_3.1.1-1_armhf.deb
 dpkg -i ffmpeg_3.1.1-1_armhf.deb
 ```

-Run the following commands to install the module:
+Finally, run the following commands to install the module:
 ```shell
 cd ~/MagicMirror/modules
 git clone https://github.com/shbatm/MMM-RTSPStream.git